Perspectives of a blackout

-I wanted to contrast the two perspectives so I spoke with Ethel Bessem, a New York City local who was living in Queens at the time (and for podcast listeners, our very own US100 Fact Checker), and Ranjit Chagar, a controls system engineer for 30 years with significant experience of the monitoring of complex systems, who was able to offer insight into that engineer’s very own ‘oh no’ moment.
+I wanted to contrast the two perspectives so I spoke with Ethel Bessem, a New York City local who was living in Queens at the time and Ranjit Chagar, a controls system engineer for 30 years with significant experience of the monitoring of complex systems, who was able to offer insight into that engineer’s very own ‘oh no’ moment.

 Jarek Zaba: Ranjit, I tried to read the Wikipedia page about the blackout but I really don’t understand any of it.
 Can you explain how these things work in really layman’s terms?

 Ranjit Chagar: Sure thing.
 Power transmission is an interesting engineering challenge.
 You have to ensure that the power people want is catered for, whether one off events (e.g. the Superbowl) or predictable every day events – lights being turned on as day goes to night, heating and cooling demands as temperatures change etc.

 If you fail to control the power network a number of interesting things start to happen.
 1) Overloading parts of the grid can lead to the cables you see between pylons quite literally sagging – as difficult as this is to believe it does happen.
 When overheated, they can sag so much they can get caught on nearby objects.
 2) Overloading a generating plant or its distribution equipment will result in it shutting down – with the load being put on other parts of the system.
 And 3) If you fail to react quickly, you will get a cascade of failures that become harder and harder to correct.